1587/speaking-exam/00-part3.md

 My answer:

 ```
-I like the Chinese musician[mjuːˈzɪʃən] LangLang, he palys classical music on the piano,
+I like the Chinese musician[mjuːˈzɪʃən] LangLang, his music style is classical.
-(his music is mild, sound very comfortable.	)

-Usually, I choose music from internet. like youtube  /ˈjuːtuːb/ , apple music.
+Usually, I choose music from internet, like youtube  /ˈjuːtuːb/ , apple music.
-i can see other people' comments about the music.
+It is very popular.

 I like to listen to music by my iphone when i am free.
 Because It is very convenient by iphone,
-I am very busy with work and I don't have much time to go to the music center.
+I am very busy with work and I have no time to go to the music hall.
-I can listen to music anywhere by phone.

-and Watch music performance on the website is cheaper than the music center,
+and Watch music performance online is cheaper than offline.
-I only need to pay litte money for it.
 ```

 ### 10.3	part3（5~7）(15+15+30)